ssebs/ssebs-www/content/blog/vibe-coding-1.md

 # First off, what is AI?

 > Note - This section was written by Claude Code!
-The rest of the blog was me, though
+The rest of the blog was me, though!

 {{< img-float-right src="/img/vibe-coding-1.png" width="400" alt="An illustration of an AI chat prompt input field.
 The text 'do it all for me' is crossed out in red.
 Below it, 'help me think through this' has a green checkmark" >}}